mattandes/ansible-role-jenkins_casc/README.md

 Tells the role the location of the JCasC config file to deploy to the Jenkins server.
 Defaults to the provided `jenkins.yaml` in the files directory of this role.
 This variable can also be set to a directory which will then copy all files in it to the server.

+    jenkins_casc_config_template: ""

+You can use this variable to specify a Jinja template file to be used to create the Jenkins CasC config file.
+This option is mutually exclusive to and will override the `jenkins_casc_config_file` variable.

+    jenkins_casc_jenkins_home: /var/lib/jenkins

+Jenkins home directory.
+Defaults to `/var/lib/jenkins` which is the default for most distribution and only needs to be changed if you've customized it.
+This role will create a folder named `casc_configs` in this directory.

 Dependencies
 ------------